Core Architecture

 -

-The N-central Modern Agent is a key part of the N-able agent modernization effort.
+The N-central Unified (Modern Agent) Agent is a key part of the N-able agent modernization effort.
 It is designed to run side-by-side with the existing N-central agent, ensuring a smooth transition while new capabilities are developed and deployed.

-Function Migration - Over time, functionalities will migrate from the Classic Agent to the Modern Agent, enhancing performance and security.
+Function Migration - Over time, N-central functionalities will migrate from the Classic Agent to the Unified Agent, enhancing performance and security.

-Automatic Updates - The Modern Agent checks for updates during its regular operations and applies them automatically, ensuring it remains up-to-date with the latest security patches.
+Automatic Updates - The Unified Agent checks for updates during its regular operations and applies them automatically, ensuring it remains up-to-date with the latest security patches.

 -